EMDR Therapy

 You’re not just a diagnosis.
 Your history matters.

 We map out potential targets for EMDR while honoring what feels safe to approach.
+We pace the work and gather relevant information without overwhelming the nervous system.

 -